Chart Color Schemes

 Health outcomes in Singleton Surrounds are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Singleton Surrounds shows below-average health indicators with common conditions slightly more prevalent across both younger and older age groups compared to averages.
-Private health cover is very high at approximately 56% (~3,111 people), higher than Rest of NSW's 51.9%.
+Singleton Surrounds shows below-average health indicators with common conditions slightly more prevalent across both younger and older age groups.
+Private health cover is very high at approximately 56% (~3,111 people), compared to 51.9% across Rest of NSW.

 The most common medical conditions are arthritis (9.5%) and asthma (8.5%).
-68.1% declare no medical ailments, compared to 62.6% in Rest of NSW.
-The area has 19.0% aged 65 and over (1,045 people), higher than Rest of NSW's 16.9%.
+68.1% of residents declare no medical ailments, higher than the 62.6% in Rest of NSW.
+The area has 19.0% of residents aged 65 and over (1,045 people), higher than the 16.9% in Rest of NSW.
 Health outcomes among seniors are above average, better than the general population in health metrics.

 Frequently Asked Questions - Health